 The monument to Kemper’s Brigade of the Army of Northern Virginia is southwest of Gettysburg on the west side of West Confederate Avenue.
-(Monument map: West Confederate Avenue – Pt.
+(Tour map: West Confederate Avenue – Pt.
 3)

 The brigade was commanded at the Battle of Gettysburg by Brigadier General James L. Kemper, a Virginia lawyer and politician.
 He was badly wounded leading the brigade in the charge on July 3rd, briefly captured, rescued by Sergeant Leigh Blanton of the First Virginia, and brought back to Confederate lines.
 He was again captured by Union forces on the retreat to Virginia.
 Although exchanged on September 19th he was too badly wounded to resume field command.
 Colonel Joseph Mayo, Jr. of the Third Virginia took over the survivors of the brigade.

 Kemper’s Brigade was the right flank brigade of Pickett’s Charge and suffered heavy casualties not only from Union defenders in their front but also from the Vermont Brigade which swung out from the Union line and attacked their flank after they crossed Emmitsburg Road.

 From the monument: